-To prepare your board you need masking tape drip edge to prevent the excess from ending up as drips on the underside of the board.
+To prepare your board you need to make a masking tape drip edge to prevent the excess from ending up as drips on the underside of the board.
 Start by laying your board on your glassing stands.
 Using 1 ½ painter’s tape, run the tape around the perimeter just below the apex of the rail.
-I recommend not trying to go too far below the apex as the further you wrap the less help you get from gravity.
+I recommend not trying to go too far below the apex of the rails as the further you wrap the glass past the apex the less help you get from gravity.
 This transition you created with the tape will eventually be cut with a razor blade leaving you with a straight, clean lap-line.

 LAYING & CUTTING GLASS

 Lay your board on your glassing stands, double-checking that the board is sitting level from rail to rail.
 Make sure the fiberglass is relatively centered from rail to rail as you roll it out.
 Once the fiberglass is laying flat on your board, the glass needs to be trimmed so there is only about 2 inches hanging below the tape.
 The glass needs to wrap around the rail and hang enough that you are not picking up loose threads from the cut glass.
 You want the edge of the glass to be cut as clean as possible, as loose-hanging threads become a nuisance while laminating.
 A final step you need to take is to cut a “v” notch in the top layer of fiberglass if the nose or tail area has tight corners. (example: TEN6 has a diamond tail) Cured wrinkles and overlaps require you to do additional sanding so it is best to get them to lay flat.